Cooking On The Ranch

 What Is Rancheros Sauce?

 Ranchero sauce is a flavorful tomato and vegetable based sauce that originated in Northern Mexico.
-It’s seasoned with your favorite Mexican spices and it’s most popular use is as a base for Huevos Rancheros, which translates to Ranch Eggs.
+It’s seasoned with your favorite Mexican spices and it’s most popular use is as a base for Huevos Rancheros

 Why should you trust this recipe?
 It comes from a very old Mexican Cookbook I purchased nearly 50 years ago.
 Chock full of recipes from south of the border, some of our favorite authentic Mexican recipes have come from this book.

-One of my big take-aways from this cookbook was this recipe for how to make rancheros sauce for baked huevos rancheros.
+One of my big take-aways from this cookbook was this recipe for baked huevos and this chunky sauce.
 A classic Mexican Breakfast where eggs are served with a warm tortilla and salsa = Ranch Eggs.

 Let’s take a look.